'It is a landmark step': FICCI on Govt's Rs 1,500 crore Incentive Scheme to promote Critical Mineral Recycling in country - www.lokmattimes.com

 "It is a landmark step": FICCI on Govt's Rs 1,500 crore Incentive Scheme to promote Critical Mineral Recycling in country

-New Delhi [India], September 4 : The Federation of Indian Chambers of Commerce and Industry (FICCI) President, Harsha Vardhan Agarwal, lauded the government's decision to approve the Rs 1,500 crore Incentive Scheme to promote Critical Mineral Recycling in the country and termed it a "landmark step."
+New Delhi [India], September 5 : The Federation of Indian Chambers of Commerce and Industry (FICCI) President, Harsha Vardhan Agarwal, lauded the government's decision to approve the Rs 1,500 crore Incentive Scheme to promote Critical Mineral Recycling in the country and termed it a "landmark step".

 "It is a landmark step by the government.
 From the industry perspective, we are very positive and bullish about the step, the government has taken," Agarwal said.